Safety & Stability

 In addition, Switzerland saw its long-term efforts to improve road safety acknowledged by the European Transport Safety Council (ETSC) when it won the top European Road Safety Award in 2017.
 Furthermore, Switzerland has an outstanding compulsory healthcare system and excellent first response services.

 Political Stability and Freedom

 Switzerland is not only low on crime but it is also a stable, democratic country.
-Switzerland claims the top spot in the Human Freedom Index (HFI) 2017, replacing Hong Kong as No 1 out of 159 countries evaluated around the globe.
+Switzerland claims the runner-up spot in the Human Freedom Index (HFI) 2019 out of 162 countries evaluated around the globe.

 Founded as a modern democratic republic in 1848, Switzerland has a long tradition of safeguarding human and freedom rights, such as free speech.
 The administrative system and the diverse economy are geared to political balance and decentralised power.
 Every one of the 26 cantons (states) enjoys an important degree of autonomy in education, health, spatial planning, public safety and legal aspects.

 The federal state (the Confederation) is responsible for foreign policy, the financial system, transportation and road systems, defence, and postal matters.

 Switzerland has a long tradition as a neutral state in foreign affairs, while entertaining close political and economic relationships with the European Union.
 A series of bilateral agreements support cooperation in many policy areas, such as education and research.